This four-year undergraduate education course is available for Aboriginal and Torres Strait Islander students only.

 Available only to Australian Aboriginal and Torres Strait Islander applicants.

-Application for the course is via the Aboriginal and Torres Strait Islander Alternative Entry Program.
+Application for the course is via the Aboriginal and Torres Strait Islander Pathway Program.
 Students who apply through UAC will be referred to the Western Sydney University application process.
 This includes testing of Literacy and Numeracy skills, as well as an informal interview.

 Start your unlimited journey today.